deonpollard/HSO/README.md

 # HSO: High Speed Offloader/Onloader for Smartsheet
-The bulk data movement solution for efficiently moving bulk data in and out of Smartsheet, effortlessly overcoming the platform's inherent 100-item limitation.
+The data movement solution for efficiently moving bulk data in and out of Smartsheet, effortlessly overcoming the platform's inherent 100-item limitation.

 When used in conjunction with SmartBackup, HSO increases accuracy, mitigates risks, and helps with compliance requirements.
 In stand-alone mode, HSO excels as a bulk data migrator, take-on engine, or solution duplicator.